thejamesgore/ga-projects/GA-Project-2/README.md

 ### Day 4-5:

-We next split responsiblities to focus on different aspects of the project to catch up on development time such as building the podcast page, the episode page, and the subcomponents that would be used across the site.
-Developement was much more expeditious as we were able to handle the data from the Spotify API more effectively.
-Clem worked on the card componenets while I worked on the podcast page utilizing Axios, however we helped each other where neccessary through pair coding.
+We next split responsibilities to focus on different aspects of the project to catch up on development time such as building the podcast page, the episode page, and the sub components that would be used across the site.
+Development was much more expeditious as we were able to handle the data from the Spotify API more effectively.
+Clem worked on the card components while I worked on the podcast page utilizing Axios, however we helped each other where necessary through pair coding.

 We were able to hit our MVP on day 5 as we had planned to originally.